 On a yearly basis, the Village of Palatine undertakes a Street Resurfacing Program designed to upgrade and meet the Village’s stated goal of maintaining all Village streets at or above the "good" level as defined by the Micro-PAVER Program.
 Micro-PAVER is a computer-based pavement management system developed by the U. S Army Corps of Engineers and the American Public Works Association.
-Within a two-year span, all streets are visibly rated by our Inspection Engineering staff.
+Within a two-year span, all streets are visibly rated by our Engineering staff.
 The observations are entered into the PAVER Program and a rating is calculated.
 All streets rated below "good" are then considered for inclusion in the upcoming year’s Resurfacing Program.

 Following the Bidding Process

-When the bidding process is complete and a contractor is selected, the first step is the removal and replacement of selected concrete curbs and driveway aprons.
+When the bidding process is complete and a contractor is selected, the first step is removal and replacement of selected concrete curbs and driveway aprons.
 The contractor takes several weeks to complete all of the concrete repairs.

 Restoration to the turf is done after the concrete work is completed.
-The landscape contractor will backfill the holes and apply seed and topsoil behind the curbs and other areas where concrete work was performed.
+The landscape contractor will backfill the holes and apply grass seed and topsoil behind the curbs and other areas where concrete work was performed.
 This work is weather dependent.
 It could be immediately after the curb placement or any time until the end of the project.